-The world first became aware of the Covid-19 outbreak when it reported to the World Health Organization that a mysterious respiratory illness of unknown origin emerged in the city of Wuhan, Hubei province, on December 31, 2019, China.
+The world first became aware of what happened in Covid-19 outbreak when it reported to the World Health Organization that a mysterious respiratory illness of unknown origin emerged in the city of Wuhan, Hubei province, on December 31, 2019, China.

 To Europe, and then the United States ranked first in the world in the number of cases.
 New Zealand announced on May 4 that it had defeated Covid-19, reporting 0 new cases.